North Carolina: Native Americans, lost colony, and permanent settlement

-Historically documented tribes in the North Carolina region include the Carolina Algonquian-speaking tribes of the coastal areas, such as the Chowanoc, Roanoke, Pamlico, Machapunga, and Coree, who were the first encountered by the English; the Iroquoian-speaking Meherrin, Cherokee, and Tuscarora of the interior; and Southeastern Siouan-speaking tribes, such as the Cheraw, Waxhaw, Saponi, Waccamaw, Cape Fear Indians, and Catawba of the Piedmont.
+Historically documented tribes in the North Carolina region include various Algonquian peoples, such as the Chowanoc, Roanoke, Pamlico and Machapunga, who were the first encountered by the English; Iroquoian peoples such as the Meherrin, Cherokee, and Tuscarora; and others, such as the Cheraw, Coree, Waxhaw, Saponi, Waccamaw, Cape Fear Indians, Yuchi and Catawba.

+The first documented European exploration of the coast of present-day North Carolina was undertaken by the Florentine navigator Giovanni da Verrazzano, who sailed in the service of the French Crown.
+In 1524, during his expedition along the Atlantic coast of North America, Verrazzano visited and explored the region between present-day Cape Fear and Pamlico Sound, providing the first known European description of that area.
+The primary record of this voyage is the letter Verrazzano sent to King Francis I of France, preserved in several manuscript copies, including the Cèllère Codex, which describes in detail the geography, Indigenous peoples, and natural features of the explored coast.

 In the late 16th century, the first Spanish explorers traveling inland recorded meeting Mississippian culture people at Joara, a regional chiefdom near what later developed as Morganton.
 Records of Hernando de Soto attested to his meeting with them in 1540.
 In 1567, Captain Juan Pardo led an expedition to claim the area for the Spanish colony and to establish another route to reach silver mines in Mexico.
 Pardo made a winter base at Joara, which he renamed Cuenca.
 His expedition built Fort San Juan and left a contingent of 30 Spaniards there, while Pardo traveled further.
 His forces built and garrisoned five other forts.
 He returned by a different route to Santa Elena on Parris Island, South Carolina, then a center of Spanish Florida.
 In the spring of 1568, natives killed all but seventy four of the Spaniards and burned the six forts in the interior, including Fort San Juan.
 Although the Spanish never returned to the interior, this effort marked the first European attempt at colonization of the interior of what became the United States.
 A 16th-century journal by Pardo's scribe Bandera, and archaeological findings since 1986 at Joara, have confirmed the settlement.